joaoalmeida6/BahDoom/README.md

 Simple, understandable, and well-documented code will be prioritized whenever possible.

----

-Contributions
+# Contributions

 The project is still in its early stages, and significant architectural changes are expected.
 Contributions may be accepted as the engine matures.
 Before making major changes, it is recommended to open an issue to discuss the proposal.

----

-Status
+# Status

 This project is in early development and is not currently a functional replacement for other Doom source ports.
 APIs, architecture, internal formats, and code organization may change significantly during development.

----

-License
+# -- License --

-The BahDoom source code is licensed under the MIT License.
+The BahDoom source code is licensed under the GNU GPLv3 License.
 This license applies only to original BahDoom code and other files explicitly identified as being part of the BahDoom project.

 Doom IWADs
 BahDoom does not include copyrighted Doom IWAD files such as "DOOM.WAD", "DOOM1.WAD", or "DOOM2.WAD".
 Users are responsible for obtaining any required IWADs from legitimate sources.
 BahDoom is an independent project and is not affiliated with, endorsed by, or officially associated with id Software or Bethesda Softworks.

 Third-Party Software
 BahDoom may use third-party libraries and software components.
 These components remain subject to their respective licenses.
 See "THIRD_PARTY_LICENSES.md" for details.

 Mods and WADs
 BahDoom may provide compatibility with Doom-family WADs, mods, map formats, and scripting systems.
 Compatibility with a format or technology does not imply ownership of, or permission to redistribute, copyrighted content created by third parties.
 Copyright and licensing of individual WADs, mods, assets, scripts, and other third-party content remain with their respective authors and copyright holders.
 For additional information, see the project's license files and documentation.

----

-Vision
+# Vision

 In the long term, the intention is to build an engine capable of providing: